 Services means the services to be provided by the Supplier under this Agreement as generally described in a Purchase Order and includes the Deliverables.

-Standard Terms means these standard terms.
+Standard Terms means these standard terms and conditions.

 Supplier means the person supplying the Goods and/or Services as set out in the Purchase Order.

-12 SUPPLIER ENGAGEMENT PRINCIPLES
+SCHEDULE A – SUPPLIER ENGAGEMENT PRINCIPLES

 We have always set high standards for the way we conduct business.
 We expect the same commitment from our suppliers.
 This is why we have established the NRMA Supplier Engagement Principles.
-These principles speak to the commitments we make to our members.
+These principles speak to the commitments we make to our Members.
 They establish the standards required for conducting business with NRMA.

 We will consider these principles in our selection of suppliers and will actively work with our suppliers to ensure compliance with these principles across the Supply Chain.

 2 Compliance to Federal Acts

 NRMA Suppliers must comply to all federal Acts with specific and precise detail to those listed below: